Fluent85/burger/README.md

 ## Issues and future development

 Currently the application works.
-Heroku currenlty works!
-Currently beta testing this application with PWA features.
-The app doesn't work while not connected to the internet.
-I also have not pushed the PWA changes to heroku.
+Plan on adding more in depth CSS for styling purposes.

 ## Technologies Implemented